 - Insert hook into first chain that you made.

-- Draw yarn through the chain stitch, and through the loop on the hook.
+- Put the yarn over.
+Draw yarn through the chain stitch, and through the loop on the hook.
 You now have one loop on the hook.

 - Your foundation ring is now complete.

 Now start your first row of stitches.
 You can use any stitch you fancy, but for explanation purposes, we will use single crochet.

 - Chain 1.
 (This is the turning chain for single crochet.)

 - Insert hook into center of the ring.
 This makes this method super easy, as you don’t have to insert the hook into each separate stitch.

 - Yarn over.
 Draw yarn through the ring.
 You will have 2 loops on the hook.

 - Yarn over.
 Draw yarn over both loops on the hook.
 The first single crochet is complete.

 Continue in this way, until you can’t fit any more stitches into the ring.
 If you are following a pattern, it will tell you how many stitches to make into the ring.
 If you are experimenting and making things up as you go, fit as many stitches as possible into the ring.
 The ring must be tightly packed with stitches.
 The ring may stretch slightly.
 Don’t do too few stitches, and have gaps in your first row!

 - To finish, slip stitch into the first single crochet you worked.